growerp/growerpuntil20220814/packages/ecommerce/README.md

 # GrowERP Ecommerce app

-An Ecommerce application, a companion for the 'admin' application present in the master branch of this repository.
+An Ecommerce application, a companion for the UserGroup.SuperAdmin application present in the master branch of this repository.

 It has the standard functions of Ecommerce: